dagvie/SEIS-631-Final-project-/README.md

 - **Unit of Analysis:** Each observation represents a single housing record.
 - **Key Variables:**
   - `Price` — Housing price
   - `Avg.
-Area Income` — Average income in the surrounding area
+Area Number of Rooms` — Average income in the surrounding area
   - Other variables include area population, number of rooms, etc.
 - **Cleaning/Filtering Steps:**
   - Removed rows with missing values